ibm-cloud-docs/monitoring/agent/change_kube_agent.md

 3. Make changes.
 Add the *metrics_filter* section or update the section.

-    For example, the following sample shows how to set the *blacklisted_ports* section of a Sysdig agent to exclude data coming from ports 6666 and 6379:
+    For example, the following sample shows how to set the *blacklisted_ports* section of a monitoring agent to exclude data coming from ports 6666 and 6379:

     ```
     blacklisted_ports: